Short description of the project

 Examination of the relationship between lightning jumps and hail.

-Determination of weather types/wind regimes which favor the formation of hail.
+Determination of weather types/wind regimes that favour the formation of hail.

 Simulation of hail events using the WRF-HAILCAST model.